 Yeah, I know the feeling, bird dude.
 I was feelin’ it too.

-[2018 edit: I have serendipitously learned that it’s an Australian bush turkey, aka Alectura lathami].
+2018 update: I have serendipitously learned that it’s an Australian bush turkey, aka Alectura lathami.

-I did start down the stairs, my heart seeking to explore.
+I started down the stairs, my heart seeking to explore.
 But my legs burned, and I looked at the time.
 I thought of my friend, perhaps worrying and waiting for my call to signal pickup.
 (And dinner.)

 Indecision strikes me like this sometimes, making me go halfway one route and then back.